Megyn Kelly and Gov. Glenn Youngkin headline Turning Point USA campus tour at Virginia Tech

 Virginia Tech’s Burruss Auditorium was nearly full for the event.
 Outside the venue, a small group of counter-protesters peacefully demonstrated and held signs that read “Hokies don’t hate” and “hate has no home here,” according to CNN-affiliate WDBJ.

-Virginia Tech pre-law student Philip Hamilton told CNN that one of his friends decided against attending Wednesday’s event because she was “scared” and nervous to be in a large crowd following Kirk’s assassination at Utah Valley University.
+Virginia Tech alum Philip Hamilton, 38, told CNN that one of his friends decided against attending Wednesday’s event because she was “scared” and nervous to be in a large crowd following Kirk’s assassination at Utah Valley University.
 But Hamilton told CNN he felt “it was important to show up” and honor Kirk.
 “I told her, we shouldn’t live in fear.
 We should stand up and show we can continue on life as normal,” he said.

 Despite the grief she felt upon learning of Kirk’s death, Hannah Mortimer, a Virginia Tech alum, told CNN that she feels “more hopeful than I ever felt before” about the state of the nation.